Skip to content

 • Pattern Awareness

-Agents know your code patterns and follow them automatically.
+Workflows can follow your code patterns automatically.

 • Domain Understanding